 A few things stand out:

-Roughly 550 metres of private waterfront, positioned so you get long, calm creek views rather than the more dramatic open sea of the Palm.
+- Roughly 550 meters of private waterfront, positioned so you get long, calm creek views rather than the more dramatic open sea of the Palm.

 If you like the idea of branded waterfront living but find Palm Jumeirah a bit too busy, Creekside is worth exploring.